 - For applications, how many letters of recommendation do you require?

 We require at least three letters of recommendation.
-Ideally, we like to see department letters from both Internal Medicine and Pediatrics.
-This is often a "Chair Letter" but can be written by the program director, clerkship director, or other educational leader.
-The most helpful program letters describe your clinical performance on clerkship and/or acting internships in the department.
-A letter from a Med-Peds physician is not required.
+Ideally, we like to see letters from both Internal Medicine and Pediatrics reflecting your clinical work in those departments.
+Often this takes the form of a "Chair Letter" or “Department Letter” which can be written by the program director, clerkship director, or other educational leader.
+The most helpful department letters describe your clinical performance on clerkship and/or acting internships in the department.

 - What do your residents do after graduating?